 Amount of Beneficial Ownership (1)

 Immediately Prior to This Offering Immediately After This Offering (2)

 Name and Address of Beneficial Owner (3) Number of Shares Percent Number of Shares Percent

-American Capital Strategies, Ltd. 100(4) 100% 7,500,100(5) 50.0% (5)
+American Capital Strategies, Ltd. 100(4) 100% 5,000,100 33.3%

-Malon Wilkus - -
+Malon Wilkus

-John R. Erickson - - -
+John R. Erickson

-Ira J. Wagner - -
+Ira J. Wagner

 Samuel A. Flax

-Russell J. Jeffrey - - -
+Russell J. Jeffrey

-Alvin N. Puryear -
+Alvin N. Puryear - -

-Morris A. Davis 1,500(6)
+Morris A. Davis 1,500(5)

-Randy E. Dobbs 1,500(6)
+Randy E. Dobbs 1,500(5)

-Larry K. Harvey 1,500(6)
+Larry K. Harvey 1,500(5)

 All executive officers and directors as a group (9 persons) 4,500

-Less than 1%.
+^{} Less than 1%.

-- In accordance with SEC rules, beneficial ownership includes: - all shares the investor actually owns beneficially or of record; - all shares over which the investor has or shares voting or dispositive control (such as in the capacity as a general partner of an investment fund); and - all shares the investor has the right to acquire within 60 days (such as upon exercise of options that are currently vested or which are scheduled to vest within 60 days). - Assume no exercise of the underwriters' over-allotment option. - (3) The address of American Capital Strategies, Ltd. and each of the executive officers and directors listed above is c/o American Capital Agency Corp., 2 Bethesda Metro Center, 14th Floor, Bethesda, MD 20814. - (4) Consists of shares purchased by American Capital in connection with our initial capitalization. - (5) Simultaneously with the completion of this offering, American Capital will purchase \$50 million of our common stock at the initial public offering price in a concurrent private placement, resulting in its ownership of approximately 16.7% of our outstanding common stock upon completion of this offering.
-If American Capital only purchases shares of our common stock in this private placement, investors in this offering would collectively own approximately 83.3% of our outstanding common stock upon completion of this offering.
-However, American Capital has indicated that it may also purchase up to \$100 million of our common stock (or 5,000,000 shares) in this offering.
-The percentages listed above assume a purchase by American Capital of 5,000,000 shares in this offering. - (6) Consists of shares of restricted common stock to be granted to this independent director pursuant to our equity incentive plan simultaneously with the completion of this offering.
-Each of our three independent directors is entitled to receive a grant of \$30,000 of restricted common stock based on the initial public offering price.
-Based on the anticipated public offering price of \$20.00 per share, this would result in the grant of 1,500 shares of restricted common stock to each of our three independent directors.
+- all shares the investor actually owns beneficially or of record; - all shares over which the investor has or shares voting or dispositive control (such as in the capacity as a general partner of an investment fund); and - all shares the investor has the right to acquire within 60 days (such as upon exercise of options that are currently vested or which are scheduled to vest within 60 days). - (2) Assume no exercise of the underwriters' over-allotment option. - The address of American Capital Strategies, Ltd. and each of the executive officers and directors listed above is c/o American Capital Agency Corp., 2 Bethesda Metro Center, 14th Floor, Bethesda, MD 20814. - (4) Consists of shares purchased by American Capital in connection with our initial capitalization. - (5) Consists of shares of restricted common stock to be granted to this independent director pursuant to our equity incentive plan simultaneously with the completion of this offering.